Vampiro/dev/docs/electron.md

 Your built app should be in the `out` directory e.g. `out/MY APP-win32-x64/MY APP.exe`

-## Accessing the Electron Process's Stuff
+## Accessing the Filesystem in Electron

 If you want access to things like the filesystem from within your React code in CRA, you're going to have to do some extra work.
-Keep in mind that if you want to support web and desktop versions of your app in one code-base, you're going to have to add some extra conditional logic to detect if you're in Electron or not at run-time or build separate apps with a common base.

 Install the following package.
 This allows you to somewhat edit the webpack config without requiring you to `eject`.

 ```bash
 npm install @craco/craco